Abi-Hurairah/IPWatch/README.md

-# IPWatch: Detecting IPs Utilized in Network Attacks
+# IPWatch: Detecting IPs Utilized in Network Attacks (Work in Progress!)

+In networks

 Multinode Wazuh
 Ollama